gcushen/mezzanine-api/README.rst

 Support
 =======

-If you have questions about the API, consider discussing it on the `mezzanine-users`_ mailing list.
+If you have questions about the API, consider discussing them on the `mezzanine-users`_ mailing list.

 Otherwise, if you have found a bug, please use the `GitHub issue tracker`_ and include the steps necessary to reproduce it.